Business LoansSmall Business Lender Reviews

 Minimum annual revenueNot disclosedNot disclosedNone

-It is common for well-established traditional banks not to disclose rates or specific underwriting requirements.
+It’s common for well-established traditional banks not to disclose rates or specific underwriting requirements.
 Unfortunately, this lack of information makes it hard to adequately compare similar loan products before applying.
 That said, let’s look at how PNC stacks up against the competition across the available metrics.

-PNC vs. KeyBank
+PNC Bank vs. KeyBank

-PNC and KeyBank offer similar loan products such as business term loans, lines of credit, commercial real estate loans and SBA loans.
 If your business needs access to more funds, an SBA 504 loan from KeyBank could provide up to $12,000,000 — although its SBA loans are only available in 17 states.
-If your business needs flexible cash on a revolving basis, you could get up to $500,000 with PNC’s SBA Express Line of Credit.
-Newer companies might have better luck with PNC since it only requires two years in business, instead of three years with KeyBank.
+And if your business needs flexible cash on a revolving basis, you could also get up to$500,000 with KeyBank’s SBA Express Line of Credit.

-PNC vs. Truist
+PNC Bank vs. Truist

-Truist may be a better fit for businesses with small borrowing needs, as its loan amounts cap at $250,000.
-Furthermore, Truist could help startups and recently established companies access the capital they need since there’s no minimum time in business needed to apply.
+Furthermore, Truist could help startups and recently established companies access the capital they need, as there’s no minimum time in business needed to apply.
 However, PNC could be the better choice if you want to apply for an SBA loan.